 Known as the Weighted Sound Reduction Index, R w is a single number (dB) referring to the ability of a wall or other building structure to provide sound insulation.
 The higher the number, the better the sound insulation.
 R w refers to sound insulation achieved in an acoustic testing laboratory.

 This measure is the same as R w but includes an adaptation factor (C tr ) to take into account low frequency sounds generated by home theatre and sound system equipment.
 The adaptation factor is a negative number and therefore R w + C tr is lower than R w.

 Loudness is a subjective term describing the strength of the ear’s perception of a sound.

-The ability of a building component to diminish the intensity of vibration energy passing through it, and to minimise any vibration being transmitted to a connected element.
+The ability of a building component or material to diminish the intensity of vibration energy passing through it, and to minimise any vibration being transmitted to a connected element.
 It is analogous to the absorption of sound in air.